 Though you may have seen ready-to-wear mouthguards at sports stores, they are a stock-standard shape and often don’t fit correctly, making them less effective and causing speaking or breathing difficulties.
 We’ll take an impression of your teeth to create a mouthguard customised to your teeth, then create the device in our on-site dental laboratory.

-Teeth tap against one another during a fall which leads to cracking and even losing a tooth.
-A mouth guard absorbs the force of this contract and offers protection to your teeth against chipping, breaking and even getting knocked out.
-Most people believe that mouth guards are only necessary for contact sports like hockey and rugby, but you should still protect your teeth during non-contact sports.
+Teeth bite against one another with impact during a fall which leads to cracking and even losing a tooth.
+A mouthguard absorbs the force of this contract and offers protection to your teeth against chipping, breaking and even getting knocked out.
+Most people believe that mouth guards are only necessary for contact sports like football and rugby, but you should still protect your teeth during non-contact sports.
 The reason for this is because, during a fall, your jaw comes together causing your teeth to hit each other, putting you at risk of damaging them in one way or another.
-A mouth guard is like an airbag that cushions your teeth and prevents them from coming into contact with one another during a fall.
+A mouthguard is like an airbag that cushions your teeth and prevents them from coming into contact with one another during a fall.

 A mouth guard can be made of a number of materials.
 Some of the most common being acrylic (plastic), acetate, vinyl, rubber or a hybrid of materials.
 The more durable and higher-quality guards are usually made of a laminate of two different types of material – a hard one on the outside and a soft one on the inside.
 This is to ensure that the mouth guard is both durable and comfortable.
 Good quality material will make your guard more durable and resistant to biting pressure.